sibilsubramanian/js-concepts/README.md

 See the code for [throttle function](https://github.com/akshaitr/js-polyfills/blob/main/src/throttle.js)

+# Compose & Pipe

+Compose and pipe are higher order functions used in JavaScript for function composition.

+Compose takes multiple functions as arguments and return a new function that applies these functions from right to left.

+See the code for [compose function](https://github.com/akshaitr/js-polyfills/blob/main/src/compose.js)

+Pipe, on the other hand, applies the functions from left to right.

+See the code for [pipe function](https://github.com/akshaitr/js-polyfills/blob/main/src/pipe.js)

 # Prototypes

 JavaScript implements inheritance by using objects.
 Each object has an internal link to another object called its prototype.
 That prototype object has a prototype of its own, and so on until an object is reached with null as its prototype.